 Use a Little Mystery

-It is the festive season and we all like a present.
+We all like a present.
 Get a few surprise presents to give out at your event just for your twitter audience.
 Ask people to guess what’s in them and award the ‘prize’ at the event.
 Offer prizes for the funniest guesses.

 Create a Hashtag